Yoast/plugin-grunt-tasks/README.md

 Type: `String`
 Default value: null

-Template used to create a new changelog header
+Template used to create a new changelog header.

 _Note: Both `VERSIONNUMBER` and `DATESTRING` will be replaced by dynamic values_